SheilaVoon/hello-world/README.md

 # hello-world

-my first website from scratch for Code Fellows
+My first website from scratch for Code Fellows

+Here are some more changes

+And let's check `git status` now